Chris-Ngu/EnterpriseSolution/README.md

 I am creating this to better understand the concepts of programming, such as modular implementation, networking, APIs, and different frameworks that a company would use

 # Experimental ideas in the works
+_*Most of these features would be fixed with the move from localhost hardwire to MySQL cluster or half MongoDB half MySQL*_

+*MORE IDEAS WILL BE ADDED HERE AND SOME WILL BE DELETED AS THINGS GET IMPLEMENTED*

 Main screen is using a placeholder atm since this is probably the most interwoven component and relies on other parts to work first

 Integrated messanger for group and individuals with filesharing (maybe screen sharing in the future)

 Video calls

-Email system used for registration, notifications, or any other purposes (Using System.Net.Email libraries)
+Email system used for registration, notifications, or any other purposes (Possible security token here)

-*MORE IDEAS WILL BE ADDED HERE AND SOME WILL BE DELETED AS THINGS GET IMPLEMENTED*

 # Working features